 - Castrating free providing buckling is young enough

-Our herd is provided hay when required and our preference is triticale, medow or oaten hay.
-They are occasionally supplemented with a mix of chaff/grain two to three times a week depending on the available grass and quality of it, weather conditions and stage of their breeding cycle.
+Our personal preference is oaten hay and lucerne hay when available and affordable.
+They are supplemented with a mix of chaff/grain depending on the available grass and quality of it, weather conditions and stage of their breeding/milking cycle.
 Branches and veggies are given as often as we can.
-They do extremely well on pasture though and rarely get supplemented with additional feeds over the Spring/early Summer months.
+The Aussie minis do extremely well on pasture and a bit of hay, rarely get supplemented with additional feeds over the Spring/early Summer months.
+The rest of the year however hay is fed fresh every day or a round bale is available for 24/7 access and grain is also fed out most days.
 We don't overstock our property though which allows for good quality browse.
-Winter and Autumn are much more demanding seasons on the goats and they are given fresh hay everyday.
-Often in their shed as the won't browse in wet weather.
+Winter and Autumn are much more demanding seasons on the goats and they are given more protein in the form of grain/pellets.
+They won't browse much in wet weather so they are fed inside during rainy days.
 Mineral blocks are always available.

-Our grain mix consists of the following (WARNING: bucks and wethers are given grain as a treat only or for show prep and it is fed very sparingly.
-It can be bad for their health if given too often in the wrong protein % by building up stones in their Urethra which can ultimately be fatal.
-Roughage in the form of hay, veggies and branches is much safer option for the boys :-)
+Our grain mix changes depending on availability but often consists of the following (WARNING: bucks and wethers are given grain as a treat only or if extra weight is required and it is fed very sparingly.
+It can be bad for their health if given too often if the phosphorus/calcium ratio isn't correct by building up stones in their Urethra which can prevent them from being able to urinate and can ultimately be fatal.
+Roughage in the form of hay, veggies and branches is a much safer option for the boys :-)